angular/components/guides/creating-a-custom-form-field-control.md

 #### `focused`
 This property indicates whether or not the form field control should be considered to be in a focused state.
-When it is in a focused state the form field is displayed with a solid color underline.
+When it is in a focused state, the form field is displayed with a solid color underline.
 For the purposes of our component, we want to consider it focused if any of the part inputs are focused.
 We can use the `FocusMonitor` from `@angular/cdk` to easily check this.
 We also need to remember to emit on the `stateChanges` stream so change detection can happen.